livialima/linuxupskillchallenge/00-Remote-server-without-Credit-Card.md

 **WARNING:** If you go searching too deeply for options in this area, you're very likely to come across a range of scammy, fake, or fraudulent sites.
 While we've tried to eliminate these from the links below, please do be careful!
 It should go without saying that none of these are "affiliate" links, and we get no kick-backs from any of them :-)

 So, if you are in this situation, below are some of your options:

-## Kind of a free trial

-* <https://cloud.ibm.com/> - Hyper Protect Virtual Server is no longer available for free accounts like it used to.
-Now you have to upgrade to a Pay-As-You-Go account to receive a $200 credit.

 ## Educational packs